Savannah Speech & Hearing Center

 Audiology Assistant

 Lauren Alvarado joined Savannah Speech and Hearing Center in 2014.
-With her years here, combined with her prior experience, she now has a total of over ten years working with hearing aids and in the hearing health community.
+With her years here, combined with her prior experience, she now has a total of over fifteen years working with hearing aids and in the hearing health community.
 She is originally from Jacksonville, Florida, but has lived in Savannah since 2008.
 Lauren is mother of two boys and also a lover of coffee, traveling, music, and sunflowers.

 Abi Griffin